Genex Auto

 Search "Puncture Repair Near Me" in Auckland?
 The Answer Is Genex Auto.

-Genex Auto delivers all three — with mobile tyre vans covering the entire Auckland region 24 hours a day, 7 days a week, and professional patch-plug repairs compliant with New Zealand Standard 5423 carried out right at your location.
+Mobile tyre vans covering the entire Auckland region 24 hours a day, 7 days a week.
+Professional patch-plug repairs compliant with New Zealand Standard 5423 — right at your location.

 Leave a Reply